Preferred test to confirm a suspected diagnosis of von Hippel-Lindau syndrome.

 Incidence of Congenital Polycythemia: Rare worldwide; endemic in Chuvash region of central Russia.

 Inheritance of VHL Syndrome: Autosomal dominant; de novo pathogenic variants occur in 20 percent of VHL cases.

 Inheritance of Congenital Polycythemia: Autosomal recessive.

 Penetrance for VHL Syndrome: Nearly complete by age 65.

-Cause: Pathogenic VHL gene mutations.
+Cause: Pathogenic germline VHL gene variants.